mikeyrobinson/PyTablePrint/README.md

    b) Header (default "-")
    c) Joint of header and column (default "+")
 4) Column headers display text and be confiured
-5) Select which dictionary items to diplay.
+5) Select which dictionary items to diplay
 6) Dictionary items with dictionaries can be displayed
 ~~~